algorandfoundation/puya/docs/principles.md

 ## Principles

 The principles listed here should form the basis of our decision-making, both in the design and implementation.

+### Least surprise

+Our primary objective is to assist developers in creating accurate smart contracts right from the start.
+The often immutable nature of these contracts - although not always the case - and the substantial financial value they frequently safeguard, underlines the importance of this goal.

+This principle ensures that the code behaves as anticipated by the developer.
+Specifically, if you're a Python developer writing Python smart contract code, you can expect the code to behave identically to its execution in a standard Python environment.

+Furthermore, we believe in promoting explicitness and correctness in contract code and its associated typing.
+This approach reduces potential errors and enhances the overall integrity of our smart contracts.
+Our commitment is to provide a user-friendly platform that aligns with the developer's intuition and experience, ultimately simplifying their work and minimizing the potential for mistakes.

 ### Inherited from AlgoKit